Mission and Vision Statement

 Jesuit Volunteer Corps Northwest responds to local community needs in the Northwest by recruiting, placing, and supporting volunteers who provide value-centered service grounded in the Jesuit Catholic tradition.

 Honoring the Divine at work in all things, we envision the Northwest as a sustainable region where all live in dignity, are treated justly and equitably, and actively contribute to their own empowerment and positive change in their communities.

-Over the years, the experience of volunteers and their reflection on that experience have been distilled into four values: community, simple living, social justice and spirituality.
-JVs make a commitment to the JVC Northwest program and to their service placements to strive to live these four interconnected values.
+Over the years, the experience of volunteers and their reflection on that experience have been distilled into four values: community, simple living, social and ecological justice, and spirituality.
+Jesuit Volunteers and JV EnCorps members make a commitment to strive to live out these four interconnected values during their service year.

 Living in intentional community challenges us to be compassionate, vulnerable in sharing our uniqueness and humble in learning from one another.
 As we recognize our need to be in community, we open ourselves to life-giving relationships and appreciate the sacredness at the heart of our interactions and interdependence.

 We work for justice by becoming more aware of how our attitudes and behaviors impact others and by serving with people living on the margins who suffer the effects of social and ecological injustice.
 Together, we strive for solidarity and to examine and change the unjust attitudes and structures we encounter in order to promote justice and support a reverent and sustainable relationship with the earth.

 As a community rooted in Jesuit principles, we explore what it means to live committed to on-going reflection.
 We discern our gifts and deepest passions to inform our actions so we may fully engage our call to serve in the world.